Chief Construction Adviser to UK Government

-The role of Chief Construction Adviser is a British civil service appointment.
-It was created by United Kingdom ministers in 2009 to provide cross-departmental coordination and leadership on UK construction industry policy, and discontinued in 2015.
-In 2024, the Grenfell Tower Inquiry recommended resurrecting the role, and, in early 2025, the Government began the process of appointing a new adviser with an interim adviser, architect Thouria Istephan, announced in October 2025.
+The role of chief construction and scientific adviser is a British civil service appointment.

+Initially called chief construction adviser, the role was created by United Kingdom ministers in 2009 to provide cross-departmental coordination and leadership on UK construction industry policy.
+It was discontinued in 2015.
+In 2024, the Grenfell Tower Inquiry recommended resurrecting the role, and, in early 2025, the Government began the process of appointing a new adviser.
+An interim adviser, architect Thouria Istephan, was announced in October 2025.
+The title of the role was amended in February 2026 to chief construction and scientific adviser.